wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Writing_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 **Request body**
-A serialized list of one or more events of the stream type
+A serialized list of one or more events of the stream type.

 **Response**
-The response includes a status code
+The response includes a status code.

 **Note:**
 This request will return an error if an event already exists for any index in the request.
 If any individual index encounters a problem, the entire operation is rolled back and no insertions are made.
 The `streamId` and `index` that caused the issue are included in the error response.